TeamRizu/outfox-wiki/content/dev/mode-support/oto-support.md

 Project OutFox is working on a new `OTO` notesloader that supports the ``.osu`` (Osu) chart format, which is the standard format used in conjunction with the ``kb`` and ``taiko`` game types.
 The following page contains details on the ``.osu`` parsing options that Project OutFox currently supports.
 This is a living document - it will be updated as time allows and we add the support or features within.

+**_This documentation exists as a mental 'layout' for me to learn about the format and how best to parse it for the way _OutFox_ needs.
+It will be updated in a few segments - There may be errors, but do let me know so i can update and clarify them, thanks for joining me on this ride! - (Squirrel)_**

 We are calling it the OTO parser as we chose to follow the _Osu Tatakae Ouendan_ name.

 ## OTO Notedata support as of Alpha 4.11.0 - ``IN PROGRESS`` We are working on the parser!